Large AI Model-Based Semantic Communications: LAMs-Based KBs in SC systems

-In this subsection, we suggest several design schemes catering for different types of SC systems (i.e. text, image, audio, etc.), allowing for streamlined integration of large AI models into KB creation, as shown in Fig. \ref{fig:KBs},
+In this subsection, we suggest several design schemes catering for different types of SC systems (i.e. text, image, audio, etc.), allowing for streamlined integration of LAMs into KB creation, as shown in Fig. \ref{fig:KBs},